peterlefanulumsdaine/general-type-theories/cleanup-notes.md

 General functoriality/categorical conventions:

-- pass through all files to generally get functoriality lemma naming (done up to all of [Syntax] group)
+- pass through all files to generally get functoriality lemma naming, placement, organisation consistent (done on all of [Syntax] group, and up to [Typing.FlatTypeTheory])
-- ditto for functoriality lemma placement/organisation (less crucial)

 Utility derivations, flat rules, etc: